adobe-type-tools/afdko/docs/OpenTypeFeatureFileSpecification.md

 font editing tools who know this are sometimes confused by the FEA syntax.

-For each glyph or glyph class in the input sequence, the contextual rule may specify one lookup (§[4.e](#4.e)) to be applied at that position.
+For each glyph or glyph class in the input sequence, the contextual rule may specify one or more lookups (§[4.e](#4.e)) to be applied at that position.
 Note that the specified lookup may contain many rules; the implementation must ensure that only one rule in a referenced lookup will match at that position in the input sequence.
 Lookups cannot be specified for the glyphs or glyph classes in the backtrack and lookahead sequences.

 The input sequence is defined by appending the mark (`'`) character to all the glyph names and class names within the input sequence.